Go to Reviews.org AU Edition

 With MLB.TV, you can cancel at any time.

-But keep in mind, if you don't happen to like MLB Extra Innings or MLB.TV, don't forget to cancel at the end of the season.
-But if you like these services, you'll automatically be charged for MLB Extra Innings or MLB.TV when spring training or the 2023 season starts.
+But remember, if you don't like MLB Extra Innings or MLB.TV, cancel at the end of the season.
+But if you want to keep these services, you'll automatically be charged for MLB Extra Innings or MLB.TV when spring training or the 2024 season starts.

 What is MLB Extra Innings?

 MLB Extra Innings gets you out-of-market baseball coverage on top of your local coverage.
-This means you need a cable or satellite TV subscription to sign up for MLB Extra Innings.
+And you'll need a cable or satellite TV package to sign up for this subscription.

-If you already have a cable or satellite TV provider, then your choice is easy!
+Your choice is easy if you already have a cable or satellite TV provider!

-But if you don't, you'll have to pay a lot more for MLB Extra Innings than you do for MLB.TV.
-Obviously, you'd need to sign up for a cable or satellite package plus MLB Extra Innings.
+But if you don't, you'll have to pay more for MLB Extra Innings than for MLB.TV because you'd need to sign up for a cable or satellite package ($65–$155 per month) plus MLB Extra Innings.

 So what makes MLB Extra Innings worth the extra money?
 Here are some of the perks you get with the service: